Ronald D. Johnson: Early life

-Johnson has a Bachelor of Science from the University of the State of New York and a Master of Science from the National Intelligence University.
-From 1984 to 1998, Johnson served in the U.S. Army and retired as a colonel.
-Johnson led combat operations in El Salvador as an Army Green Beret during the 1980s, serving as one of 55 U.S. military advisers to the Salvador Army during the Salvadoran Civil War.
+He has a Bachelor of Science from the University of the State of New York and a Master of Science from the National Intelligence University.
+From 1984 to 1998, he served in the U.S. Army and retired as a colonel.
+He led combat operations in El Salvador as an Army Green Beret during the 1980s, serving as one of 55 U.S. military advisers to the Salvador Army during the Salvadoran Civil War.